-Health and care services in Norfolk and Waveney have been working together closely over the past few years to improve services and provide more joined-up care for local people.
-In December 2020, we were formally designated as an Integrated Care System (ICS).
+Since December 2020, health and care services in Norfolk and Waveney have been formally designated as an Integrated Care System (ICS).

-As a result of the new Health and Care Act, the Norfolk and Waveney ICS has legal status and includes a statutory Integrated Care Partnership (ICP), and a new Integrated Care Board (ICB) called NHS Norfolk and Waveney.
+As a result of the Health and Care Act, the Norfolk and Waveney ICS was given legal status and included a statutory Integrated Care Partnership (ICP), and an Integrated Care Board (ICB) called NHS Norfolk and Waveney.

-This is a new and exciting way of working, creating a genuine partnership that will make a positive difference to local people and help join up health and social care.
-This is the culmination of many years of effort to build partnership working across the NHS, local authorities, the third sector and patient groups.
+This exciting way of working created a genuine partnership that has been making and continues to make a positive difference to local people and help join up health and social care.
+Our work is the culmination of many years of effort to build partnership working across the NHS, local authorities, the third sector and patient groups.

 Find out how integrated care is changing to better meet people’s needs by watching this video from NHS England: